-is actually a food.
+Stinging Nettle is actually a food.
 Like spinach!
 Generations ago it was considered a poor man's vegetable.
 It grows wild and it often considered a common weed.
 Just like the dandelion (which is one of the finest liver tonics in the world!).

 You can eat the young leaves freshly picked.
-Once it starts to mature the protective little spines start to develope.
+Once it starts to mature the protective little spines start to develop.
 Cooking totally softens and neutralizes the spines.
 You don't even know they were there!

 Why did they used to eat it so much of it?
-First it tastes really good.
-Second it was easy to find!
+First: it tastes really good.
+Second: it was easy to find!

 If you live in the country, you can just go pick some.
 You should try it just for the pleasure of enjoying it!
 But, you're not likely to find it walking down a street in Los Angeles, California or New York City.
 So, we mostly get it in capsule form.

-In clinical study it was also found that it:
+it was found that Stinging Nettle

-So, they had less night time awakenings.
+So, these men had less night time awakenings.